 6. Lowers cancer risk:

 Cancer is rare in pregnant women with its incidence of 1 in 1,000.
 But prevention is better than cure.
 It contains antioxidants that fight against cancer.
-Guava is also rich in lycopeneiXA type of carotenoid that gives fruits and vegetables their red pigment and vitamin C, which can help detoxify the body (5).
+Guava is also rich in lycopeneiXA type of carotenoid that gives fruits and vegetables their red pigment and vitamin C, which can help detoxify the body (3).

 7. Improves eyesight: